solidstatedrivee/Random-Number-Probability/README.md

 # Random Number Probability
- calculates chance of choosing a number at random
+ ## A Processing sketch that produces an array of six random numbers in the range of 1-6.
+The program calculates the chance of choosing these unique numbers at random.
+I love probability and this was a fun exercise for me!